eguiraud-pf/rat-template-project/README.md

 ![Logo](./figs/RATLogo.png)

-# Template for C++ API
+# Template project for Rat's C++ API
 <em>Good starting point for beginner, yes?</em>

+Based on the original https://gitlab.com/Project-Rat/rat-template, adds a devcontainer with RAT pre-installed.

 ## Installation
 This template allows you to get started with the Rat libraries.
 It already contains the CMake file and a simple example so that you can get started more easily.
 To build the example file run the following commands in the terminal:

 ```bash
 cd rat-template
 mkdir build